BOUDISSA83/Econocommmm/README.md

 **Server**

 Execute the following commands to build the backend.
-Make to sure to make GreenTunnel.Api as a startup project.
+Make to sure to set GreenTunnel.Api as a startup project.
 > dotnet tools restore

 > dotnet run